spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ## UI Workflow

-Palette supports to create and manage clusters directly from the dashboard, to provide an easy to use way to manage deploys to multiple cloud providers.
+You can create and manage clusters directly from the Palette dashboard.
+Use the following steps to learn how to deploy a host cluster to multiple cloud providers.

 <br />